-- (1) to pay backup servicing fees;

-- (2) to pay servicing fees;
+- (1) to pay servicing fees; - (2) to pay administration fees;

-- (3) to pay administration fees;

-- (4) to pay accrued and unpaid interest on the Class A Notes; - (5) to make principal payments on the Class A Notes equal to the excess of (x) the outstanding principal balance of the Class A Notes over (y) the aggregate contract value of the receivables at the beginning of the current collection period less the aggregate write down amount as of the last day of the preceding collection period as described under "Description of the Notes- Payments of Principal;" - (6) to pay accrued and unpaid interest on the Class B Notes; - (7) to make principal payments on the Class A Notes and the Class B Notes in an amount equal to the excess of (x) the outstanding principal balances of the Class A Notes and Class B Notes over (y) the aggregate contract value of the receivables at the beginning of the current collection period (less the aggregate write down amount as of the last day of the preceding collection period) less the amount of the excess, if any, of the aggregate contract value of the receivables at the beginning of the prior collection period over the outstanding principal balances of the notes as of, and after giving effect to the distributions on, the previous payment date, as described under "Description of the Notes-Payments of Principal."
-This amount will be reduced by the amount of payments of principal to be made pursuant to clause (5) above; - (8) to the spread account, to the extent necessary to maintain a specified minimum balance;
+- (3) to pay accrued and unpaid interest on the Class A Notes; - (4) to make principal payments on the Class A Notes equal to the excess of (x) the outstanding principal balance of the Class A Notes over (y) the aggregate contract value of the receivables at the beginning of the current collection period less the aggregate write down amount as of the last day of the preceding collection period as described under "Description of the Notes-Payments of Principal;" - (5) to pay accrued and unpaid interest on the Class B Notes; - (6) to make principal payments on the Class A Notes and the Class B Notes in an amount equal to the excess of (x) the outstanding principal balances of the Class A Notes and Class B Notes over (y) the aggregate contract value of the receivables at the beginning of the current collection period (less the aggregate write down amount as of the last day of the preceding collection period) less the amount of the excess, if any, of the aggregate contract value of the receivables at the beginning of the prior collection period over the outstanding principal balances of the notes as of, and after giving effect to the distributions on, the previous payment date, as described under "Description of the Notes-Payments of Principal."
+This amount will be reduced by the amount of payments of principal to be made pursuant to clause (4) above; - (7) to the spread account, to the extent necessary to maintain a specified minimum balance;

-- (9) to make principal payments on the Class A-1 Notes in an amount equal to the lesser of (a) the amounts remaining after giving effect to the preceding clauses (1) through (8) and (b) the outstanding principal balance of the Class A-1 Notes as of the end of the preceding payment date minus the amount of payments of principal on the Class A-1 Notes to be made pursuant to clause (5) and clause (7) above on that payment date; - (10) first, to cover reimbursable expenses of the backup servicer that remain unpaid after application, when applicable, of amounts in the backup servicer account and second, to cover reimbursable expenses of the servicer; and - (11) the remaining balance, if any, to the certificateholders, which will initially be us.
+- (8) to make principal payments on the Class A-1 Notes in an amount equal to the lesser of (a) the amounts remaining after giving effect to the preceding clauses (1) through (7) and (b) the outstanding principal balance of the Class A-1 Notes as of the end of the preceding payment date minus the amount of payments of principal on the Class A-1 Notes to be made pursuant to clause (4) and clause (6) above on that payment date; - (9) to cover reimbursable expenses of the servicer; and - (10) the remaining balance, if any, to the certificateholders, which will initially be us.